carl3991/DataScope-Notebook/README.md

 - Compare multiple regression techniques: Random Forest, XGBoost, Linear Regression for the best fit

 ##  Key Findings
-- `car_age` is highly correlated with price and improves model performance
+- `car_age` feature is highly correlated with price and improves model performance
 - Random Forest delivered the most balanced results with an R² of 0.90 and low residual bias
 - Residuals from both models showed near-normal distribution, indicating strong generalization